brillout/goldpage/docs/csr-and-ssr-explained.template.md

 > - HTML is generated on the server-side and the DOM is manipulated on the browser-side.
 > If any of the above is not clear to you, then learn about the DOM before reading this document.

+This document covers following topics.
+This document explains:
+- What CSR and SSR means
+- What interative means
+- What dynamic means
+- The benefits of CSR and SSR

 - [What is CSR and SSR?]()
 - [Interactive vs Non-interactive]()
 - [Static vs Dynamic]()